Hultom History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The ancestors of the name Hultom date back to the Anglo-Saxon tribes of Britain.
 The name is derived from when the Hultom family lived in either of the settlements called Hulton in the counties of Lancashire and Staffordshire.
-The surname Hultom belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+The place name literally means "the hill farmstead or estate.
+The Lancashire Hulton occurs as Hilton and Hulton in the 13th century. "

 Early Origins of the Hultom family